kirkzhangtech/kirkzhangtech.github.io/source/_posts/golang/go标准文档.md

   Package tar implements access to tar archives.

-  Tape(封装) archives (tar) are a file format for storing a sequence of files that can be read and written in a streaming manner.
+  Tape(封装,胶带) archives (tar) are a file format for storing a sequence of files that can be read and written in a streaming manner.
 This package aims to cover most variations of the format, including those produced by GNU and BSD tar tools.

 ## Constants